-2. The increase of the minimum breaking strength for synthetic ropes according to IACS recommendation No. 10 needs not to be taken into account for the loads applied to shipboard fittings and supporting hull structure.
+2. The increase of the minimum breaking strength for synthetic ropes according to IACS recommendation No. 10 (Rev.4 Sep 2020) (the document is available at the IACS website: www.iacs.org.uk) needs not to be taken into account for the loads applied to shipboard fittings and supporting hull structure.